turtacn/alameda-1/docs/Alameda_Installation_Guide_for_Red_Hat_OpenShift_Container_Platform.md

 	![](./img/openshift_guide/8.png)

-10. After deployment is done, switch to the openshift-monitoring prject (a default project in OCP).
+10. After deployment is done, switch to the openshift-monitoring project (a default project in OCP).
 Go to **Resources > Secrets > grafana-datasources** and reveal the secret.

 	![](./img/openshift_guide/9.png)